kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 - Install Docker

 ## 2) Google Cloud Platform (GCP)
 - Setup up GCP free account if you don't have an account.
-It expires after 90 days.
+Free USD$300expires after 90 days.
 - Create a new project and take note of the project ID.
 - Set up service account.
 Select Bigquery Admin, Compute Admin and storage Admin Roles for this project.
 - Once account is created, create and download the key file.
 This will be used to authenticate google services.
-This will be needed for Kestra, dbt setup.
+This will be needed for Kestra and dbt setup.

 ## 3) Setup Kestra
-- Setup working Environment either a VM on GCP or on your local machine cloud.
+- Setup working Environment either a VM on GCP or on your local machine.
 Open your terminal, clone the project repo and then launch Kestra UI

 ```
   git clone https://github.com/kabiromohd/Divvy-Analytics-Dashboard-Project.git